0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 import { createZGServingNetworkBroker } from "@0glabs/0g-serving-broker";

 /**
- * createZGServingNetworkBroker is used to initialize ZGServingUserBroker *
+ * 'createZGServingNetworkBroker' is used to initialize ZGServingUserBroker *
- * @param signer - A signer that implements the 'JsonRpcSigner' or 'Wallet' interface from the ethers package.
+ * @param {JsonRpcSigner | Wallet} signer - A signer that implements the 'JsonRpcSigner' or 'Wallet' interface from the ethers package.
- * @param contractAddress - 0G Serving contract address, use default address if not provided.
+ * @param {string} contractAddress - 0G Serving contract address, use default address if not provided.
  *
  * @returns broker instance.
  *